 Will there be new infrastructure investments in the region?

-The Government of Canada is still analyzing the needs related to organizing the summit, including regional infrastructure needs.
-No decisions have been made in this regard yet.
+The Government of Canada is still analyzing the needs related to organizing the Summit, including regional infrastructure needs.
+Additional details will be available at a later date.

-Yes.
-We are available to answer your questions and we invite you to contact Public Enquiries.
+We are also available to answer your questions and we invite you to contact Public Enquiries.